DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/band-columns.md

 ## Basic Setup

-Import the plugins listed above and specify a required the TableBandHeader's property `columnBands` to set up a Grid with the Band Columns feature.
-The Band Columns are provide the columns in a tree hierarchy to the Data Grid.
-Levels of nested columns are unlimited.
+Import the plugins listed above and specify the TableBandHeader plugin's `columnBands` property to set up a Grid with Band Columns.
+The nesting level depth is unlimited.

 .embedded-demo({ "path": "grid-band-columns/basic", "showThemeSelector": true })